DanielPikilidis/Greek-Courier-Tracker-Bot/README.md

 `python3 bot.py`

 4. A new directory named "data" is now created.
-Paste your api key in the config.txt file inside that directory.
+Paste your api keys in the config.json file inside that directory.

 5. Start the bot again: